babashka/pods/README.md

 When your pod exposes multiple namespaces that can be used independently from each other, consider implementing the `load-ns` op which allows the pod client to load the namespace and process the client side code when it is loaded using `require`.
-This will speed up the initial setup of the pod using `load-pod`.
+This will speed up the initial setup of the pod in `load-pod`.

 In `describe` the pod will mark the namespaces as deferred: